sa1181405/pbchocolate-private-writeups/jellyctf/crypto/cult_classic_2/cult_classic_2.md

 Since there are only 2 numbers in the cipher (eg: `36.1`) it most likely is line.character.

 I made a python script to do this.
 With 3 files called `code.txt` `song.txt` and `sol.py`.
 Please refer to them in this directory.
+Its in the folder called stage5_script.

 Using the script, we get: